inercia/divs/README.md

 In this example, machines A, B and C are located in different networks but they are all connected to the Internet, so they can send traffic to each other.

-DiVS creates a TAP device (something like a regular ethernet device) in each of these machines, and then you can assign an IP address to each device (in this example, we have assigned IPs in the 10.0.1.0/24 range).
+In this scenario, DiVS creates a [TAP device](http://en.wikipedia.org/wiki/TUN/TAP) (something like a regular ethernet device) in each of these machines, and then you can assign an IP address to each device (in this example, we have assigned IPs in the 10.0.1.0/24 range).
 These three machines connected this way with DiVS would have the illusion of being connected to a regular switch like this:

 ![Equivalent Switch](https://raw.githubusercontent.com/inercia/divs/master/docs/images/equivalent-switch.png)